juev/awesome-stars/README.md

 ## Go

+- [ants](https://github.com/panjf2000/ants) - 🐜🐜🐜 ants is a high-performance and low-cost goroutine pool in Go, inspired by fasthttp./ ants 是一个高性能且低损耗的 goroutine 池。
 - [shops](https://github.com/prologic/shops) - shops is a simple command-line tool written in Go that helps you simplify the way you manage configuration across a set of machines. shops is your configuration management tool of choice when Chef, Puppet, Ansible are all too complicated and all you really want to do is run a bunch of regular shell against a set of hosts.
 - [inlets](https://github.com/inlets/inlets) - Cloud Native Tunnel
 - [reflect2](https://github.com/modern-go/reflect2) - reflect api without runtime reflect.Value cost